hipstersmoothie/next-mdx-blog/README.md

 ## Usage

+You can store your blog posts anywhere in the `pages` directory.
+But to keep things tidy I like to keep all blog posts in `pages/blog`.

 ### Blog Post Format

 A post has a `meta` header.
 The rest of the blog post is MDX.
 Anything in the `meta` header will be stored.